banesullivan/localtileserver/README.md

 ```

 ![vsi](https://raw.githubusercontent.com/banesullivan/localtileserver/main/imgs/vsi-raster.png)

-This will work quite well for pre-tiled Cloud Optimized GeoTiffs, but I do not
-recommend using it for non-tiled raster formats.

 Note that the Virtual Storage Interface is a complex API, and `TileClient`
 currently only handles `vsis3` and `vsicurl`.
 If you need a different VFS